 Site Recovery Manager can suspend virtual machines on the recovery site during a recovery and a test recovery.

-Suspending virtual machines on the recovery site is useful in active-active datacenter environments and where non-critical workloads run on recovery sites.
+Suspending virtual machines on the recovery site is useful in active-active data center environments and where non-critical workloads run on recovery sites.
 By suspending any virtual machines that host non-critical workloads on the recovery site, Site Recovery Manager frees capacity for the recovered virtual machines.
 Site Recovery Manager resumes virtual machines that are suspended during a failover operation when the failover runs in the opposite direction.

-- Expand the hierarchical list to select virtual machines on the recovery site to suspend during a recovery.
+- Select virtual machines on the recovery site to suspend during a recovery.

 Site Recovery Manager suspends the virtual machines on the recovery site when the recovery plan runs.